 - Choose one of these cards or another Capital One Spark card if you are looking to build business credit history, since they report to major business credit bureaus.

-- Plan your spending to hit the signup bonus for either card so you don’t miss out on that extra $200–500 in reward value.
+- Plan your spending to hit the signup bonus for either card so you don’t miss out on that extra $200–$500 in reward value (or more, for the Spark Cash).

 - Use the 9-month 0% intro APR offer on the Spark Miles Select like an interest-free loan to help get your business off the ground.
 Don’t forget to make your minimum payments every month.
-After the introductory period, the regular 14.74%–22.74% Variable APR applies.
+After the introductory period, the regular 14.74%, 18.74%, or 22.74% Variable APR applies.

 - Read the Guide to Benefits that comes with your card to make the most of all the perks that come with it, like discounts through the Luxury Hotel Collection.
 These cards are issued at either the Visa Traditional or Visa Signature tier, and the benefits vary depending on which you get.